zvada/technology/docs/software/development-process.md

 Before promoting a package to a testing repository, each build must be tested lightly from the development repos to make sure that it is not completely broken, thereby wasting time during acceptance testing.
 Normally, the person who builds a package performs the development testing.

-<span style="color: \#F60;">If you are not doing your own development testing for a package,</span> contact the Software Manager and/or leave a comment in the associated ticket; otherwise, your package may never be promoted to testing and hence never released.
+**If you are not doing your own development testing for a package**, contact the Software Manager and/or leave a comment in the associated ticket; otherwise, your package may never be promoted to testing and hence never released.

-### The “Standard 4” tests, defined
+### The "Standard 4" tests, defined

 In most cases, the Software manager will ask a developer to perform the “standard 4” tests on an updated package in a release series before promotion.
 This is a shorthand description for a standard set of 4 test runs: